BibleAsk Team

 There were seven yearly holy days in ancient Israel which were also called sabbaths.
 These were in addition to, or “beside the Sabbaths of the Lord” (Leviticus 23:38), or the weekly seventh-day Sabbath.
 These yearly sabbath feasts along with all the temple ceremonies foreshadowed or pointed to the cross and ended at the cross.
 That’s why when Jesus died, the veil in the temple was torn pointing the end of the sacrificial offerings (Matthew 27:51).

 God’s Moral law has existed at least as long as sin has existed.
-The Bible says, “Where no law is, there is no transgression [or sin]” Romans 4:15.
+The Bible says, “Where no law is, there is no transgression [or sin]” (Romans 4:15).
 And according to the Bible, “sin is the transgression of the law” (1 John 3:4).

-The Mosaic law was against us.
-However, there was nothing in the Ten-Commandment law that could be defined as “contrary” to us.
-It was not “against” the early Christians to refrain from adultery, theft, lying, keeping the seventh day Sabbath, murder, coveting, etc. On the contrary, the moral law provided protection for the keepers.
-Paul confirms that God’s Moral Law is still in effect: “What shall we say then?
+The apostle Paul confirms that God’s Moral Law is still in effect: “What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet” (Romans 7:7); “Do we then make void the law through faith?
 God forbid: yea, we establish the law?”
 (Romans 3:31).

 For more on this topic, check the following link: What was abolished by Christ?